Caught (2023 TV series)

-Caught (stylised as C*A*U*G*H*T) is an Australian television hostage comedy series for Stan, released on 28 September 2023.
+Caught (stylised as C*A*U*G*H*T) is an Australian television comedy series for Stan, released on 28 September 2023.
 Produced and directed by Kick Gurry, the series follows four Australian soldiers trapped after a secret mission to Behati-Prinsloo they are mistaken for Americans spies with no way home after their government abandons them, the men take it upon themselves to make the ultimate hostage video for the public.

 Plot

 Four Australian soldiers Rowdy (Ben O'Toole), Dylan (Kick Gurry), Albahnis (Lincoln Younes) and Phil Choi (Alexander England) are trapped during a secret mission to war-torn Behati-Prinsloo when they are captured by the island's Director Bustard (Fayssal Bazzi) and are mistaken for enemy spies.
 When they realise the government has no interest in saving them they take it upon themselves to create the ultimate hostage video for the public.
 With the media back home in Australia watching every single video, the boys realise that this may have been the best thing to have happened to them.